riboseinc/rfc-crypto-sm4/sections/08-modes.md

 an additional input, the IV, that is unpredictable for a particular execution of the encryption process.

-Since CBC encryption relies on a foward cipher operation that depend on results of the previous operation, it cannot be parallelized.
+Since CBC encryption relies on a forward cipher operation that depend on results of the previous operation, it cannot be parallelized.
 However, for decryption, since ciphertext blocks are already available, CBC parallel decryption is possible.